All posts by Rachael Smith

 His dedication to agriculture in his community lead Hartman to being elected as MCFB president in April of 2019 during the county Farm Bureau’s annual meeting.
 Every year during the fall, MCFB holds their annual Farm-City Week Luncheon.

-Hartman explained that MCFB partners with One Martin, a group of large land owners and agricultural producers in Martin County to host the luncheon where local beef, swamp cabbage and vegetables are served.
+Hartman explained that MCFB partners with One Martin, a group of large landowners and agricultural producers in Martin County to host the luncheon where local beef, swamp cabbage and vegetables are served.

 “The event is a huge success, last year we had 180 people in attendance including local business owners and Commissioner Nikki Fried as our guest speaker,” Hartman stated.